-(a) The bank could retain the collateral which would thereby be available for return when the reverse repo matures.
+- (a) The bank could retain the collateral which would thereby be available for return when the reverse repo matures.
 In this case, the collateral may be included in the stock of high-quality liquid assets (if it satisfies the qualifying criteria) and repo transactions may roll-off in which case an inflow may be taken into account.
-The reverse repos should then be reported in lines 206 to 212.
+The reverse repos should then be reported in lines 275 to 288. - (b) The bank could sell the collateral to another party, in which case the bank would take a short position (it has sold assets it does not own outright).
+The collateral then cannot be included in the stock of high-quality liquid assets.
+In this case, per paragraph 147 of the Basel III LCR standards, there is no need to report an outflow for the bank's short position, but the reverse repo cannot roll-off either, so there will not be an inflow of the cash extended in the reverse repo (ie it is assumed that the reverse repo will be rolled over to cover the bank's short position).
+The reverse repos should then be reported in lines 290 to 295.

-- (b) The bank could sell the collateral to another party, in which case the bank would take a short position (it has sold assets it does not own outright).
-The collateral then cannot be included in the stock of high-quality liquid assets. - If the short positions can be closed out within 30 days, the outflow must be reported in line 194 (see treatment of short positions above).
-In that case, the collateral would return within 30 days and the reverse repo could unroll, resulting in an inflow (unless the collateral consists of Level 1 assets, in which case the reverse transaction is assumed to roll-over in full).
-The reverse repos should then be reported in lines 206 to 212. - If the short position cannot be closed out within 30 days, there is no need to report an outflow, but the reverse repo cannot roll-off either, so there will not be an inflow of the cash extended in the reverse repo.
-The reverse repos should then be reported in lines 214 to 216. - (c) The bank could rehypothecate the collateral in a repo transaction.
+- (c) The bank could rehypothecate the collateral in a repo transaction.
 The collateral cannot then be included in the stock of high-quality liquid assets. - If the repo transaction matures within 30 days, resulting in an outflow, the collateral may return within 30 days and the reverse repo could unroll resulting in an inflow (unless the collateral consists of Level 1 assets, in which case the reverse repo is assumed to roll-over in full).
-The reverse repos should then be reported in lines 206 to 212. - If the repo transaction matures beyond the 30-day horizon, the collateral will not return within 30 days and the reverse repo is assumed to continue to roll-over in full and not generate any inflows.
-The reverse repos should then be reported in lines 214 to 216.
+The reverse repos should then be reported in lines 275 to 288. - If the repo transaction matures beyond the 30-day horizon, the collateral will not return within 30 days and the reverse repo is assumed to continue to roll-over in full and not generate any inflows.
+The reverse repos should then be reported in lines 290 to 295.